Madrid Travel Information

 Most visits to Spain are trouble-free, except for occasional street crime, which is common in the big cities; travellers are advised to take precautions to avoid theft of passports, credit cards, travel documents and money.
 Crime is usually petty and violent assault is rare.
 Be wary of strangers offering or asking for help of any kind, as it is often a distraction for accomplices.
 There are also scams involving letters for outstanding traffic fines or Spanish lottery winnings.
 If travellers exercise all the normal precautions they should have a trouble-free holiday in Spain.

 Smoking in public places is banned and stiff fines will be imposed for smoking in areas such as enclosed public spaces, areas where food is prepared and sold, public transport, non-smoking areas of bars and restaurants, and any places that cater for children.
-Drinking alcohol in the streets of Madrid, and in the Canary and Balearic Islands is illegal.
+Drinking alcohol in the streets of Madrid and the streets of the Canary and Balearic Islands is illegal.

 After the conclusion of successful negotiations, gifts are appropriate.
 Gifts should be of high quality and when receiving a gift, open it in front of the giver.
 Business cards are important and should be bilingual.
-Meetings are best scheduled for mid-morning.
-In business meetings always establish a formal, yet personable, environment before beginning business.
+Meetings are best scheduled for mid-morning, in which establishing a formal yet personable environment is important before beginning.
 Meetings often occur over lunches and dinners and may be characterised by several speakers.
-A hierarchy is generally observed with respect.

 The international access code for Spain is +34.
 Mobile phone operators provide throughout the country and the Balearic and Canary Islands.
 Internet access is available at internet cafes in most towns and resorts, and wifi is increasingly easily available.